raspberrypilearning/storytime/en/step_4.md

 Make three more lists using the names `friends`, `actions` and `places`

 --- hints --- --- hint ---
-To make the lists, each of them must have a name
+To make the lists, each of them must have a name.
 ```python
 friends = []
 actions = []